leczy642/coinmarketcapinfo/README.md

 Retrieve coinmarketcap information on any cryptocurrency

 # License
-This software is provided free for download and modification
+This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license.
+Please read LICENSE for information on the

++This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license.
+Please read LICENSE for information on the software availability and distribution.

 # Installation
 1. Download and Unzip